We want to help you to understand health insurance so you can make the most of your health plan.

 Assignment of Benefits: A procedure whereby a person authorizes payment of any allowable benefits directly to the healthcare provider.

-Authorization: The process by which medical care or a specific service is approved by a healthcare reimbursement source.
+Authorization: The process by which medical care or a specific service is approved by the health plan.

 Balance Billing: The practice of charging full fees in excess of the insurer's reimbursable amounts, then billing the patient for that portion of the bill which the insurer does not cover.